passionlim/intensive/Script_Health.md

 To wrap it up, I mentioned just 2 things to do, getting enough rest and eating well-balanced foods.
 Following these rules is the baseline to maintain your health.

 ### What do you do to stay healty?
 I’ve never thought that I’m healthy.
-I’m obese and I have high blood pressure as well.
+I'm obese and I have high blood pressure as well.
 After I received the result of my last health check-up, I have been concerned about my health.
 There were bad signals for my health in the result.

 First of all, according to the result of my health checkup, I need to reduce my weight to keep my health.
 I started to work out at the gym at my apartment serveral weeks ago.
 I usually walk on a treadmill.
 So I’m trying to go to the gym on weekends or when I have free time after work.